The Flora and Fauna of Coastal British Columbia and the Pacific Northwest

 About the Book

-A newly updated, expanded edition of the spectacular bestselling field guide to the plants and animals of the North America’s Northwest Coast.
+A newly updated, expanded edition of the spectacular bestselling field guide to the plants and animals of North America’s Northwest Coast.

 “A must have for any naturalist in the region.”—Douglas Justice, Associate Director, Horticulture & Collections, UBC Botanical Garden